rvosa/barcode-data-portal/src/ETL/README_overview.md

 2. Generates summary and terms documents
 3. Creates specialized summaries for different data dimensions
 4. Sanitizes registry documents

-The ETL scripts are typically run on a scheduled basis (weekly or quarterly) to refresh the public portal's data.

 ## Related Components